ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Learn more about the basics of chemotherapy.

-Nivolumab (Opdivo) and pembrolizumab (Keytruda) are immunotherapies that the FDA has approved for the treatment of cHL that has recurred or progressed after multiple previous treatments, including AUTO transplantation (see "Bone marrow transplantation" below) and post-transplant treatment with brentuximab vedotin.
+Nivolumab (Opdivo) and pembrolizumab (Keytruda) are immunotherapies that the U.S. Food and Drug Administration (FDA) has approved for the treatment of cHL that has recurred or progressed after multiple previous treatments, including an autologous transplantation (see "Bone marrow transplantation/stem cell transplantation," below) and post-transplant treatment with brentuximab vedotin.
 These drugs are called immune checkpoint inhibitors or PD-1 inhibitors.
 When these drugs are used alone in people with Hodgkin lymphoma who have had a recurrence after previous treatments, the scans of about 2 of every 3 patients show improvement for an average of 9 months, although it is unlikely that the lymphoma is cured.

 There are side effects from these immunotherapy treatments, but they are generally mild.
-It is important to talk with your doctor about all immunotherapy side effects.
-There is some concern that allogeneic bone marrow transplantation (see below) may be more dangerous in people who have received 1 of these drugs.
-Doctors do not yet know if it is safe to combine PD-1 inhibitors with other treatments for Hodgkin lymphoma or if these drugs would be useful in treating Hodgkin lymphoma that has not recurred.
+However, it is important to talk with your doctor about all possible immunotherapy side effects.
+There is some concern that allogeneic bone marrow transplantation may be more dangerous in people who have received 1 of these drugs.
+Recent studies show that PD-1 inhibitors can be combined with other treatments for Hodgkin lymphoma, such as brentuximab vedotin and other chemotherapy drugs.
+Doctors do not yet know whether regimens containing PD-1 inhibitors work better than regimens without PD-1 inhibitors.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

 Whenever possible, radiation therapy is directed only at the affected lymph node areas.
 This helps reduce the risk of damaging healthy tissues.
-Some people may be able to receive newer radiation therapy techniques.
+Newer radiation therapy techniques may also be available.
 These include:

-Involved-site radiotherapy, which focuses the radiation on the lymph nodes that contain cancer.
+Involved-site radiation therapy, which focuses the radiation on the lymph nodes that contain cancer.

 Controlling breathing during treatment, such as having the patient hold their breath, may enable smaller areas to be effectively treated.

-Proton therapy, which uses protons rather than x-rays to treat the cancer, may be used for certain people.
+Proton therapy, which uses protons rather than x-rays to treat the cancer, may be recommended for certain people.

 The immediate side effects from radiation therapy depend on the area of the body that is being treated.
 All people treated with radiation therapy may experience fatigue or mild skin reactions.
 Those who receive radiation therapy to the neck may have a sore mouth and/or throat.
 Radiation therapy to the mediastinum may cause a cough, nausea, or pain with swallowing.
 Most side effects go away soon after treatment is finished.